 Final Thoughts on CBG

-It is true that CBG is not the most well-known of all the cannabinoids.
-Although, it appears to have a dramatic influence over many of the body’s vital systems.
+Indeed, CBG is not the most well-known of all the cannabinoids.
+However, it appears to have a dramatic influence over many of the body’s vital systems.
 There is still so much more to learn about this cannabinoid and how it affects us.
 However, the initial research is extremely promising.